 Before the proliferation of fancy-looking, mulit-blade razors, many people with wiry hair achieved perfectly good shaves by using classic safety razors, which cut just at the surface of the skin rather than below it.
 These old-fashioned razors are still available for anyone inclined to nostalgia - but can be tricky due to hard-to-find blade angles and technique.

-The Single Edge is the result of our long research for a better solution.
-It gives you a close shave with a blade angle that's intuitive and easy-to-use, without an increased risk of razor bumps.
-As an added bonus, it also completely avoids the hair clog you get with multi-blade varieties.
+Both razors will give you you a close shave with a blade angle that's intuitive and easy-to-use, without an increased risk of razor bumps.
+As an added bonus, they also avoid the hair clog you get with multi-blade varieties.

 A single blade razor is great for all types of hair - but in our experience, it's people plagued by coarse, wiry hair who report the most dramatic improvement in the quality of their shave.